Results from the T2K experiment on neutrino mixing including a new far detector $\mu$-like sample

 {{\bf {\em Conclusions---}}} The T2K collaboration has measured the three-flavor PMNS neutrino oscillation parameters \dmsqtwothree, \ssqthonethree, \ssqthtwothree, \deltacp, \jarlcp, and the mass ordering, using $3.6 \times 10^{21}$ POT at SK.
-The analysis included a new $\nu_\mu$CC1$\pi^\pm$ SK sample, which increased the $\nu$-mode $\mu$-like statistics by 42.5\%; a new ND event samples in $\nu$-mode; and significant improvements to the flux and neutrino interaction modeling.
-The results are consistent with previous analyses~\cite{T2K:2023smv}, showing a weak preference for normal ordering and upper octant of \ssqthtwothree with best-fit values of $\ssqthtwothree=0.559\substack{+0.018 \\ -0.078}$ and \dmsqtwothree$=(2.506\substack{+0.039 \\ -0.052})\times 10^{-3}$~\si{eV^{2}}.
-One of the CP conserving values, $\deltacp = 0$, is excluded at 90\% confidence level and a best-fit value of $\deltacp=-2.18\substack{+1.22 \\ -0.47}$ for normal ordering with the RC applied was found.
+The analysis includes a new $\nu_\mu$CC1$\pi^+$-like SK sample; new ND event samples in $\nu$-mode; significant improvements to the flux and neutrino interaction modeling; and a significantly expanded set of SDS to test the robustness of the analysis to out of model changes.
+These improvements represent a significant step forward in the development of analysis methods which are robust to mis-modeling issues, a major obstacle for all current and future long-baseline neutrino oscillation experiments.
+Our results show a weak preference for normal ordering and the upper octant of \ssqthtwothree with best-fit values of $\ssqthtwothree=0.559\substack{+0.018 \\ -0.078}$ and \dmsqtwothree$=(2.506\substack{+0.039 \\ -0.052})\times 10^{-3}$~\si{eV^{2}}.
+One of the CP conserving values, $\deltacp = 0$, is excluded at 90\% confidence, with a best-fit value of $\deltacp=-2.18\substack{+1.22 \\ -0.47}$ in normal ordering with the RC applied.

+A data release including MCMC chains from the fit without the RC applied have been released in Ref.~\cite{this_zenodo}.